essayyzed/the-iron-protocol/01_GENESIS/semester_2.md

 ## 🎯 Goals

+## 🛡️ The Anti-Tutorial Clause
+You are allowed to follow tutorials, but to "pass" this semester, your projects must deviate from the tutorial in at least **three** significant ways:
+1. **Different Data Schema:** If the tutorial is a "Todo List," build a "Gym Tracker" or "Book Library."
+2. **Extra Feature:** Add something not in the video (e.g., search, filtering, or a "dark mode" toggle).
+3. **Different UI:** Do not use the same CSS/Bootstrap classes as the instructor.

+**If your project looks exactly like a YouTube thumbnail, it is a failure.**

 - Give yourself **visible results** quickly (websites, small apps)
 - Build basic **frontend** and simple **backend** skills
 - Start using **Git** and **GitHub** properly